Orthopedics survival by diagnosis

 About the data - The data reflect patient survival for those undergoing select orthopedic procedures at Children's Hospital of Wisconsin compared to Pediatric Hospital Information System peers.
 PHIS hospitals represent other leading free-standing pediatric hospitals.

-What this means - We have a 100 percent survival rate for patients undergoing surgery for these diagnoses.
+What this means - We have a 100 percent survival rate for patients undergoing surgery for hip dysplasia and scoliosis.

 Related dimensions of care: